phantom2810/k8s-ml/README.md

 Here,

 -   `-d` is for detach mode - so we can leave it running in the background.
+(If you need to run a container in the foreground, for debugging purposes, you will omit this argument.)
 -   `-p` is to assign the mapping between "incoming request port" (32000) and "container port' (5000).

 You can see the list of running containers with